jbezney61/PHAROS/README.md

 trained single-cell perturbation model into a focused *in silico* combination screen, helping researchers prioritize candidates for experimental evaluation.

+The primary utility of PHAROS is generating hypothesis for cell conversions from observational cancer single-cell datasets.
+Combinatorial drug treatments are central to oncology, and yet it's experimentally intractable to screen for all potential combinations.
+PHAROS is a data-driven method to prioritize and rank certain combinations of drugs and mechanisms-of-action for follow-up validation.

 <p align="center">
   <img src="assets/overview.png" alt="PHAROS overview" width="900">
 </p>